-A mortgage is a legal agreement by which a bank or building society lends money in order to facilitate the purchase of a property.
-The money is lent at interest in exchange for taking title of your property.
-For many people, a mortgage is the biggest and most important loan they will ever have.
+A mortgage is a legal agreement by which a bank or building society lends money in order to facilitate the purchase of a property, the money is lent at interest in exchange for taking title of your property.
+It’s the biggest and most important loan most people will ever have.

 Circumstances in which a mortgage can be mis-sold

-How a mortgage is sold and administered can give rise to a mis-selling claim.
-The fundamental questions to consider are whether you were properly advised about the mortgage product, and whether the advisor complied with the relevant regulatory rules, prior to the mortgage being taken out.
-This could include the following scenarios:
+The way in which a mortgage is sold and administered is what can give rise to mis-selling issues and claims.
+The fundamental questions you should consider are whether you were properly advised about the mortgage product, and whether the advisor complied with the relevant regulatory rules, prior to the mortgage being taken out.

-- Failure to provide advice about the mortgage, in particular the risks associated to the mortgage or a particularly onerous clause;
+- Failure to provide adequate advice about the mortgage, in particular the risks associated to the mortgage or a particularly onerous clause

 - Failure to provide the requisite pre-contract information prior to entering into the mortgage.

-- You were advised to borrow money without proving your income;
+- You were advised to borrow money without having to prove your income

-- You may have been advised to switch lenders but were not given an adequate explanation about why a switch should be made or told about the fees and penalties.
+- You may have been advised to switch lenders, but were not given an adequate explanation about why a switch should be made or told about the fees and penalties that are involved.